-Dana L. Dornsife: President
+Dana L. Dornsife: Founder

 Dana received her undergraduate degree in business from Drexel University, Philadelphia, Interior Design Certification from JFK University, San Francisco and her Lighting Design Certification through the Illuminating Engineering Society of North America.
 In 1991, she co-founded Axiom Design, Inc., a lighting design and architectural electronics consulting firm.